 4th suspect arrested as N.Korea, Malaysia tussle over corpse

-A police officer closes the main gate to the forensic department at Kuala Lumpur Hospital in Kuala Lumpur, Malaysia Saturday, Feb.
+Malaysia performed a second autopsy on the estranged half brother of North Korea's lead... .
+A man arranges the newspaper to the rack inside a mini mart in Kuala Lumpur, Malaysia Saturday, Feb.
 18, 2017.

 Comments